 - highlight that you can still keep doing the things you want to do, and

-You can read a download
+You can read and download

 Keeping active is important

-You can continue to do things you enjoy or you can try something new.
+You can continue to do things you enjoy, or you can try something new.
 At times you may need help, or you might need to make some changes to help yourself.

 You can contribute to your local clubs and groups.
 More and more towns and counties in Ireland are becoming Dementia Friendly Communities.
-That means people in shops, cafes, hotels, clubs and groups value your contribution and want you to remain involved in what they do.
+That means people in shops, cafes, hotels, clubs, and groups value your contribution and want you to remain involved in what they do.

 Connect with services and supports